- What is the 16-19 Bursary Fund?

 Conditions for payment include:-

-- Student must be aged 16 and under 19 on the 31 August at the start of the academic year.
+- Student must be aged 16 or over and under 19 on the 31 August at the start of the academic year.

 - If a student turns 19 during their programme of study, they can continue to receive the bursary until the end of the academic year in which they turn 19, or to the end of the programme of study, whichever is sooner.